 - A detailed physical examination

-- X-Rays/MRI scan/blood tests as necessary.
+- and X-Rays/MRI scan/blood tests as necessary.

-To be sure, there are cases where the exact cause of back pain can never be pinpointed, even though abnormalities may be seen on X-Ray or MRI.
+To be sure, there are cases where the exact cause of back pain can never be pinpointed, even though abnormalities may be seen on an X-Ray or MRI.
 This is because studies have shown that people can have worn-out discs in their back, yet experience no back pain.

-However, what a medical doctor WILL do for you is to comb through all your symptoms and investigate thoroughly to make sure that we leave no stones unturned - we won’t miss any opportunity to get you better.
+However, what a medical doctor will do for you is to comb through all your symptoms and investigate thoroughly to make sure that we leave no stones unturned -- we won’t miss any opportunity to get you better.

 So please bear with us while we appear to interrogate you by asking a trillion questions on your first visit.
 We are only doing our due diligence to deliver the best care possible.